 Security is not your IT department or your hosting provider’s issue.
 It is a business issue.
 It is essential to have an IT security committee that includes management from Operational, HR, Legal, and IT as well as any other departments that have a stake in informational security.
 This committee has to classify your business data.
 They then assess the risk and do a proper risk-benefit analysis as well.
 The ability of your business to continue if the data is lost is discussed.
 This then forms part of your Business Continuity Plan and Disaster Recovery Plan.
 An effective backup strategy is a part of this plan as a mitigating factor.
 It is essential to have a multi-layered backup strategy as no single backup is ever foolproof.
 A proper data audit is also essential so that you can make sure that ALL data is accounted for.

 While windows updates may be a pain and cause server downtime.
 They are, however, an essential part of securing windows.
 Many exploits take advantage of known flaws in Windows.
 Microsoft usually releases a patch as soon as they are made aware of the flaw.
 Keep your system simple and run only applications that you really need.
 Running Office software on a server is just inviting trouble.

 Use Windows built-in security tools

-Windows has built in controls, from enforcing a minimum password strength to the windows firewall.
+Windows has built-in controls, from enforcing a minimum password strength to the Windows firewall.
 Only allow approved applications access to the network.
 You can set lockouts after a certain number of failed password attempts (strongly advised).
-Encrypt senstitive data so that only you can read it.
+Encrypt sensitive data so that only you can read it.
 You can also limit access to your server to only your network.
 If you are on a dynamic connection, set up a VPN to your server so that you can lock it down to only VPN access.
 Safe connectivity is an essential part of securing windows.